 This is often dependent on volumes bought and wholesale prices established by your sales rep. It is important to note the following when buying product:

 - Identify where you want to fit within the marketplace.
 What sort of price range would you like to establish for your business.
 This will also determine the kind of consumer you target.
-If your prices are high and you are expensive, you may become niche and offer exclusivity.
+If your apparel store prices are high and expensive, you may become niche and offer exclusivity.
 This often results in lower sale volumes, more emphasis on timeless appeal and quality.
 If your prices are low and you are perceived as cheap, you may appeal to a broader mass market that can contribute to higher sales volumes, but perhaps less profit gain.

 - Identify what you believe your customer would pay for each item.
 This is determined by: